 Gene augmentation therapy:

-The natural function of a gene is lost due to some of the polymorphism called a loss of function mutations, consequently, normal functional protein can’t be translated.
+The natural function of a gene is lost due to some mutations known as a loss of function mutations, consequently, normal functional protein can’t be translated.

 Cystic fibrosis-like disorders can be treated using gene augmentation therapy.